metacpan/metacpan-cpan-extracted/distros/S/Sub-Multi-Tiny/README.md

 creates these as package variables so that they can be used unqualified in the multisub implementations.

+A parameter `D:Dispatcher` can also be given to specify the dispatcher to use.
+If `Dispatcher` includes a double-colon, it will be used as a full package name.
+Otherwise, `Sub::Multi::Tiny::Dispatcher::` will be prepended.

 # CUSTOM DISPATCH

 This module includes a default dispatcher (implemented in